n-yousefi/chart-ease/docs/website/docs/intro.md

 Welcome to **Chart Ease** Documentation

-`<chart-ease>` is a lightweight and highly customizable **web component** designed for creating small and precise charts.
+`<chart-ease>` is a lightweight and highly customizable **web component** designed for creating small and beautiful charts.
 With its ability to normalize data from any range to a specified size, chart-ease makes it easier than ever to represent data in an elegant and effective way.
 Whether you're creating a simple line graph or a complex bar chart, chart-ease makes it easy to build and display your data in a clear and meaningful way.
 It leverages Scalable Vector Graphics (SVG) technology to render charts, ensuring optimal performance and high customization for various use cases.

 ## Key Features